 In Round 16, 2019/20 Lavey was selected in the WNBL’s Team of the Week.
 Lavey played all 21 of Bendigo’s games in 2019/20 and averaged 10.3 points, 4.1 assists and 3.4 rebounds per game.
 Lavey ranked second at the Spirit for assists per game and minutes played behind Wilson and fourth for points per game.

 Due to the impact of COVID-19 the 2020 WNBL season had a very different structure to recent seasons and imports weren’t eligible to play in the league.
 All eight WNBL clubs were located in North Queensland for the duration of the 2020 WNBL season which was played in three locations, Townsville, Cairns and Mackay.
 The regular season was condensed to five rounds commencing 11 November with each team scheduled to play 14 regular season games, however this later got reduced to 13 games for each team due to COVID-19 issues during the season.

-Of the nine players that averaged more than 6.0 points and 17.0 minutes per game during the 2019/20 season for Bendigo Lavey was one of only four to return in 2020 along with Ernst, Skinner and Goulding.
+Of the nine players that averaged more than 6.0 points and 17.0 minutes per game during the 2019/20 season for Bendigo Lavey was one of only three to return in 2020 along with Ernst and Skinner.